TheDocumentation Index

 - Python

-Keep alive sessions must be explicitly released to stop, otherwise they will continue until the session’s timeout.Release keep alive sessions when you’re done to avoid being charged for unused browser minutes.
+Keep alive sessions must be explicitly released to stop; otherwise, they’ll continue until the session’s timeout.Release keep alive sessions when you’re done to avoid being charged for unused browser minutes.

 - Node.js